medic/cht-docs/content/en/apps/guides/forum-offline.md

 1. Create the new shared `medic-srv` directory: `mkdir medic-srv`

-1. Start the CHT docker instance: `docker-compose -f cht-docker-compose-local-host.yml up -d`.
+1. Start the CHT docker instance: `docker-compose -f cht-docker-compose-local-host.yml up --detach`.
 This will create a number of files and folders, including the file edited in the next step.

 1. As Pi-Hole is running on port `80`, comment out the `server` listening on that port, so it looks like this:
       ```yaml